muir/drbd-lxd/README.md

 Where `$RESOURCE` should be unique in your lock script and storage and tied to your DRBD resource.
-For lock storage that is used just by a pair of systems, this can be just the resource identifier (eg `"r0"`) and `$HOST` is the local hostname.
-Status can be returned by the exit
+For lock storage that is used just by a pair of systems, this can be just the resource identifier (eg `"r0"`).
-code: 0 for success, 1 for failure.
+Status can be returned by the exit code: 0 for success, 1 for failure.

 __This__ fencing script uses Google cloud storage.
 If you don't like that, pick a different external storage system and write a trivial script to access it.